-N3.1 Ensure consistent standards between municipal ordinances to minimize or prohibit development activity in ecologically sensitive areas designated 20 as Conservation on the Future Land Use Plan, as well as wetlands, steep slopes, and forested areas.
+N3.1 Ensure consistent standards between municipal ordinances to minimize or prohibit development activity in ecologically sensitive areas designated 20 as Conservation on the Future Land Use Map, as well as wetlands, steep ordinance standards.

 Greenway

 A greenway is a corridor of open space.
 Greenways vary greatly in scale, from narrow ribbons of green that run through urban, suburban, and rural areas to wider corridors that incorporate diverse natural, cultural and scenic features.